 According to information provided by Mirena manufacturer Bayer Healthcare Pharmaceuticals posted on the U.S. Food and Drug Administration’s website, women face the highest risk of suffering from PID side effects shortly after insertion.
 The IUD maker said PID can cause tubal damage, which can lead to other serious side effects such as infertility, a hysterectomy or death.
 Women with PID often experience symptoms including abdominal or pelvic pain, chills, fever and prolonged heavy bleeding.

-FDA Hears of Thousands of IUD Complications
+FDA Adverse Event Report Database Lists Thousands of IUD Complications

 White isn’t alone in her pain and suffering.
 An investigative report this summer by Detroit ABC affiliate WXYZ found thousands of women have complained of complications from the IUD.
 Since 2000, the FDA has received 70,072 complaints about the Mirena IUD, the source reported, which included 3,774 complaints about abdominal pain and 1,322 complaints of the IUD perforating the woman’s uterus.